alacarte-maps/alacarte/README.md

 ## Features ##

 * easy to use
-* most MapCSS attributes are implemented
+* most MapCSS attributes are implemented (see [MapCSS wiki page](http://wiki.openstreetmap.org/wiki/MapCSS/0.2#Vocabulary) for comparison)
 * no need to filter OSM exports, you have full access to all attributes at runtime
 * stylesheets are updated at runtime (changes are detected automatically)
 * tiles can be rendered in groups ("meta tile") to speed up rendering _(not in 0.2)_